sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-5/hana-advanced-analytics-teched-5.md

 ---
-title: SAP TechEd, connect to fellow foodies through a graph
+title: Connect to Fellow Foodies through a Graph (SAP TechEd)
-description: Create a uni-directional connection to a fellow attendee at SAP TechEd based on ingredients of your favorite food
+description: Create a unidirectional connection to a fellow attendee at SAP TechEd based on ingredients of your favorite food.
 auto_validation: true
 time: 15
 tags: [ tutorial>beginner, products>sap-cloud-platform--sap-hana-service, products>sap-web-ide]